What is one investment you’ve made in the past that you’re grateful for today?

-Newbie To Coaching
+Newbie to Coaching

 The whole coaching concept was new to me, but something just seemed peculiar about $7,900 for four days of coaching.
-If it wasn’t for the testimonial of the online entrepreneur that had been in the program for 12 years, I probably would have quickly dismissed the whole idea, but it made enough of an impact I at least approached my wife about it to get her feedback.
+If it wasn’t for the testimonial of the online entrepreneur who had been in the program for 12 years, I probably would have quickly dismissed the whole idea, but it made enough of an impact I at least approached my wife about it to get her feedback.

 I don’t remember the exact conversation we had, but I’m pretty sure it went something like this:

 Me: “Hey babe, I’m thinking about joining this coaching program that costs $7,900 per year.“